Advertisement

 1 / 7

-Should your asthma keep you from being active?
-Of course not!
-"Not only should those with asthma be able to participate in exercise, but in fact, it may improve their cardiac fitness and reduce the severity of attacks," says Clifford Bassett, MD, founder and medical director of Allergy and Asthma Care of NY.
+If you have asthma, it likely shouldn’t keep you from being active "Not only should those with asthma be able to participate in exercise, but in fact, it may improve their cardiac fitness and reduce the severity of attacks," says Clifford Bassett, MD, founder and medical director of Allergy and Asthma Care of New York.

 swimming